pa3py6aka/yii2-modal-alert-widget/README.md

 ```
 Available options
 -----------------
-`type` - Type of alert - bootstrap modal or magnific popup, defaults to bootstrap.
+`type` - Type of alert - bootstrap 3/4/5 jquery or magnific popup, defaults to bootstrap 4.
+         Bootstrap 5 type has two versions - with jQuery enabled and without jQuery.
+         Use declared constants to set type (like `ModalAlert::TYPE_BOOTSTRAP_5_JQUERY`).
+         See available types in source code.

 `popupCssClass` - CSS class for modal(popup).